EOP-OMB/federal-program-inventory/website/_program/TC.094.md

 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system would not allow credits for particular activities, investments, or industries.
-However, the Tax Code allows taxpayers who make qualified equity investments in a community development entity (CDE), which then make qualified investments in low-income communities, to be eligible for a tax credit that is received over 7 years.
-The total equity investment available for the credit across all CDEs is generally $5 billion for each calendar year 2020 through 2025, the last year for which credit allocations are authorized.
+objective: The baseline tax system generally would tax all income under the regular tax rate schedule.
+It would not allow preferentially low (or zero) tax rates to apply to certain types or sources of income.
+In contrast, the Tax Code allows interest earned on State and local bonds issued to finance high-speed rail facilities and Government-owned airports, docks, wharves, and sport and convention facilities to be tax-exempt.
+These bonds are not subject to a volume cap.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":1350000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":1050000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":1480000000.0}]'
 outlays: null
 permalink: /program/TC.094.html
 popular_name: ''